thirdweb-dev/contracts/docs/DropERC1155_V2.md

 function owner() external view returns (address)
 ```

-Returns the owner of the contract.
+*Returns the address of the current owner.*

 #### Returns